wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

     ```

     !!! note
-        You can replace `'Testnet'` with `'Mainnet'` if you want to perform transfers on MainNet.
+        You can replace `'Testnet'` with `'Mainnet'` if you want to perform transfers on Mainnet.

 2. **Set up source and destination chains** - specify the source chain (Avalanche) and the destination chain (Solana) using the `getChain` method.
 This allows us to define where to send the USDC and where to receive them